panasonic_viera platform allows you to control a Panasonic Viera TV.

 - Media Player

-Adding Panasonic Viera to your Home Assistant instance can be done via the user interface, by taking the following steps:
+Adding Panasonic Viera to your Home Assistant instance can be done via the user interface, by using this My button:

 If your TV needs to be paired, you will be prompted to type the PIN code that will be displayed on it.